 This is known as VO2max training where the target average power is 106% to 120% of FTP and heart rate above 106% of LTHR or 94% to 100% of MHR.

-What it should feel like: Vigorous effort with strong to severe sensations of leg effort or fatigue, breathing is ragged, and conversation is short.
+• What it should feel like: Vigorous and forceful, strong to severe sensations of leg fatigue, breathing is ragged, able to speak a few words.

-Benefits: Training in this zone will increase your anaerobic and muscular endurance, power and cardiovascular levels.
-Other promising health benefits includes increased lifespan, reduced risk for stroke, heart disease, diabetes, and cancer.
+• Benefits: Training in this zone will increase your anaerobic and muscular endurance, power and cardiovascular levels.
+Other promising health benefits include increased lifespan, reduced risk for stroke, heart disease, diabetes, and cancer.

 "The benefits are simple: The greater your VO2max, the more oxygen your body can consume, and the more effectively your body can use that oxygen to generate the maximum amount of energy."